biancakubayi/biancakubayi/README.md

 And I say analyst because I wear the hat of a business analyst, data analyst, business intelligence analyst, so you can imagine I'm quite tall😉.

 ## About Me
-- Passionate about data-driven decision making
+- Passionate about data-driven decision making, critical and analytical thinkin challenges, learning new things
-- Learning SQL, Excel, Power BI
-- Interested in
+- Interested in technology, analytics, continuous personal growth and developement

 ## Skills
 - Excel